 Ginger

-Ginger is a root native to parts of Asia.
-Ginger root comes from the plant Zingiber officinale and has been used medicinally for centuries.
+A root native to parts of Asia, ginger root comes from the plant Zingiber officinale and has been used medicinally for centuries.
 The health benefits of ginger continue to be touted today.

 The powdered form of ginger is what’s used for pumpkin pie spice (ginger powder is simply dried and ground ginger root.)